 - Which wood splitter is best for me?

 - What are some recommended log splitter accessories?

 Why do you need a wood splitter?

 Log Splitters provide a safe, easy and efficient method of splitting wood.
 It eliminates the hard work of creating firewood or kindling, leaving you able to heat your home without the exhausting and time-consuming work of splitting wood with an axe.
 If you regularly split wood, then a log splitter is essential.

 A number of dangers come with manually splitting logs with an axe, which you must devote constant attention to.
 As well as the downside of the unfortunate general wear and tear effect that splitting with an axe naturally has on your body.

-Another downside of splitting with an axe is the recurring issue of having to pull the axe out of the wood after you’ve struck it, if you don’t split the wood first time.
+Another downside of splitting with an axe is the recurring issue of having to pull the axe out of the wood after you’ve struck it if you don’t split the wood the first time.
 This wastes both time and energy.
 The Forest Master Manual Smart Splitter ensures that you’re hitting the same point of contact in the wood every time, so you don’t require the physical strength or stamina it would typically require to split with an axe.